ybhargava08/flutter_chatapp/README.md

  ## App Features

- - One to One chat (will have group chat in teh future)
+ - One to One chat (will have group chat in the future)
  - Realtime Text message sharing
  - Realtime Photo , Video sharing
  - Delete multiple message / photo / video